diracdeltafunk/SmallCategories/Readme.md

 * Python 3
 * [Minion](https://github.com/minion/minion)

+Optionally, if you have rustc installed, you can compile the `process-minion-out` crate to get an executable which performs exactly the same task as `process-minion-out.py`, only much faster.
+This can be useful because the processing step takes by far the most time.

 ## Running

 To generate the multiplication tables of categories with n morphisms and k objects, run